Skip to main content

 • The Executive Committee decide on an appropriate date, time, and venue for the AGM.
 When choosing a venue consider where most of your members are based.

-• The President should remind the Committee that they are required to write reports and to get those in preferably 7 days before the AGM.
-At a minimum the President should write a report summarising the year and the Treasurer must write a financial report with incoming and outgoing expenditure as well as complete the bank account reconciliation here.
+• The President should remind the Committee that they are required to write reports and send them to the Committee Secretary preferably 7 days before the AGM, so they can be included on the agenda.
+At a minimum the President should write a report summarising the year and the Treasurer must write a financial report with incoming and outgoing expenditure as well as complete the Finance Template Income Expenditure Reconciliation.

-• The Executive Committee should also decide on any changes to the constitution so this can be added to the agenda.
+• The Executive Committee should also decide on any changes to the constitution so this can be added to the agenda for approval.

 Invite

 • Invite all your members from the year the AGM is concluding.
-For example, if your AGM is to reaffiliate your club/society in 2023, then invite your members from 2022 as well as the new ones.
+For example, if your AGM is to reaffiliate your club/society in 2024, then invite your members from 2023 as well as any new members.

 • In the invitation you should state at a minimum: